 The aggregate consideration for the TMR Stock Purchase, which closed on March 22, 2019, was \$1.6 billion, consisting of cash, RenaissanceRe common shares and a special dividend from the TMR Group Entities, as described in more detail below.
-The aggregate consideration paid at closing for the TMR Stock Purchase was based on the Company's good faith estimate of the closing tangible book value of the TMR Group Entities and is subject to post-closing adjustment under the terms of the TMR Stock Purchase Agreement, which we expect to be completed no later than the third guarter of 2019.
+The aggregate consideration paid at closing for the TMR Stock Purchase was based on the closing tangible book value of the TMR Group Entities, subject to a post-closing adjustment under the terms of the TMR Stock Purchase Agreement.
+During the second quarter of 2019 the parties determined that no closing adjustment was required.

-In connection with the closing of the TMR Stock Purchase, Tokio, RenaissanceRe Europe and RenaissanceRe UK entered into a reserve development agreement whereby RenaissanceRe Europe and RenaissanceRe UK agreed to cede to Tokio, and Tokio agreed to indemnify and reimburse RenaissanceRe Europe and RenaissanceRe UK for, substantially all of RenaissanceRe Europe and RenaissanceRe UK's adverse development on stated reserves at time of the closing, including unearned premium reserves, subject to certain terms and conditions.
+In connection with the closing of the TMR Stock Purchase, Tokio, RenaissanceRe Europe and RenaissanceRe UK entered into a reserve development agreement whereby RenaissanceRe Europe and RenaissanceRe UK agreed to cede to Tokio, and Tokio agreed to indemnify and reimburse RenaissanceRe Europe and RenaissanceRe UK's adverse development on stated reserves at time of the closing, including unearned premium reserves, subject to certain terms and conditions.
 The reserve development agreement provides the Company with indemnification on stated reserves, including unearned premium reserves, for RenaissanceRe Europe and RenaissanceRe UK, on a whole-account basis, and takes into consideration adverse performance across the Company's reportable segments.
 To the extent the combined performance of acquired reserves for claims and claim expenses or unearned premiums is worse than expected on an aggregate basis across reportable segments, the Company is indemnified under the terms of the reserve development agreement and would expect to collect under the reserve development agreement.